Nuwanda314/Recursive_Adaptive_Frank_Wolfe_Algorithm_Experiments/README.md

 # A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm

-This repository contains the Julia code used to generate the evaluation data for the numerical examples in the paper 'A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm by Marcel Kaiser and Tobias Sutter.
+This repository contains the Julia code used to generate the evaluation data for the numerical examples in the paper 'A Recursive Domain- and Objective-Adaptive Frank-Wolfe Algorithm (May 2026 - Marcel Kaiser, Tobias Sutter).

 ## Repository Structure
 The repository contains two examples:

-- `example_1/`: first numerical example
+- `Simple_Example/`: first numerical example
-- `example_2/`: second numerical example
+- `Linear_Quadratic_Gaussian_Contol/`: second numerical example

-Each example can be run independently by executing the corresponding `Main.jl` file.
+Each example can be run independently by executing the corresponding `main.jl` file.

 ## Requirements

-The code was written in Julia.
+The code is entirely written in Julia.

 Some examples require the following Julia packages: